 - Chicken broth or Water with 1 tbsp salt

 In the mixer bowl put 2/3 of flour as well as salt and eggs and start mixing.
 Add milk gradually, until the dough is ready.
 If the quantity of milk is more than needed just add some of the remaining flour until the dough does not stick on to your hands.
 Cover with a clean table napkin and let it rest for half an hour.

-Then it will have to be rolled out again on the other attachment which cuts the pasta into stripes or if you don’t have one, you can cut them with a sharp knife.
+Keep the rolled out sheets of phyllo covered so that it does not dry and when done add the pasta attachment which cuts the pasta into stripes.
+If you don’t have one, you can cut them with a sharp knife.

-Once the shredded pasta comes out you must dredge it in flour so that they will not stick together.
+Once the shredded pasta comes out you must dredge them immediately in flour so that they do not stick together.
 Place on a clean table cloth and cook immediately, otherwise if stored you will have to leave it for a few days to dry.

-In a small sauce pan heat butter, which should be really hot.
-Pour a couple of spoonfuls on top of myzithra.
+In a small sauce pan heat the butter, which should be really hot.
+Pour immediately why very hot on top of myzithra.

 The amount of butter used is about 1 tbsp per serving.